kubernetes-sigs/cluster-api/docs/proposals/20240930-machine-drain-rules.md

 Today, after Node drain we are waiting for **all** volumes to be detached.
 We are going to change that behavior to ignore all attached volumes that belong to Pods for which we skipped the drain.

+Please note, today the only Pods for which we skip drain that can have volumes are DaemonSet Pods.
+If a DaemonSet Pod has a volume currently wait for volume detach would block indefinitely.
+The only way around this today is to set either the `Machine.spec.nodeVolumeDetachTimeout` field or the `machine.cluster.x-k8s.io/exclude-wait-for-node-volume-detach` annotation.
+With this change we will stop waiting for volumes of DaemonSet Pods to be detached.

 ### Security Model

 This proposal will add a new `MachineDrainRule` CRD.
 The Cluster API core controller needs permissions to read this CRD.